Carl Benjamin: YouTube career

 Patreon banned Benjamin in December 2018, when he was earning over US$12,000 a month.
-According to Patreon, Benjamin violated the site's rules on hate speech by using "racial and homophobic slurs to degrade another individual".
+According to Patreon, Benjamin violated the site's rules on hate speech by using "racial and homophobic slurs to degrade another individual."
 A number of users, including Sam Harris, Jordan Peterson, and Dave Rubin, left the platform following the ban of Benjamin, with Benjamin and Rubin moving onto Peterson's service Thinkspot.

-Harris stated that he did not "share the politics of the banned members," but objected to what he described as "political bias" on Patreon.
-As part of their explanation for why they dropped Benjamin, Patreon published a transcript of a YouTube video in which Benjamin stated that members of the alt-right were "acting like white niggers" because "Exactly how you describe black people acting is the impression I get dealing with the Alt-Right."
-He added that: "White people are meant to be polite and respectful to one another."
-Later in the video, Benjamin stated: "don't expect me to have a debate with one of your faggots."
-In response, Benjamin said that his targets were not black or homosexual, and claimed that the epithet "nigger" is not offensive in Britain, as it is in the United States.
+Harris stated that he did not "share the politics of the banned members" but objected to what he described as "political bias" on Patreon.
+After explaining why they dropped Benjamin, Patreon published a transcript of a YouTube video in which Benjamin stated that members of the alt-right were "acting like white niggers" because "Exactly how you describe Black people acting is the impression I get dealing with the Alt-Right."
+He added that "White people are meant to be polite and respectful to one another."
+Later in the video, Benjamin stated, "Don't expect me to have a debate with one of your faggots."
+In response to this transcript, Benjamin said that his targets were not Black or homosexual and argued that the epithet "nigger" is not offensive in Britain, unlike in the United States.
 Benjamin also argued that the comments had been taken out of context.

 In May 2019, YouTube suspended Benjamin's Sargon of Akkad channel from the YouTube Partner Program.
 In May 2019, Benjamin was suspended from Twitter.
 His account was reinstated in November 2022, a few weeks after Elon Musk took control of the platform.

 In November 2020, Benjamin launched Lotus Eaters, a podcast platform, which takes its name from Lotus-eaters from Homer's Odyssey.
 In May 2024, former prime minister Liz Truss appeared as a guest on Tomlinson Talks, a show hosted for the site by Connor Tomlinson.
-In response, Labour MP Jess Phillips, about whom Benjamin had previously made a rape joke saying he "wouldn't even rape her", urged Rishi Sunak, Truss's successor as prime minister and leader of the Conservative Party, to deselect Truss as a candidate.
+In response, Labour MP Jess Phillips, about whom Benjamin had previously made a rape joke saying he "wouldn't even rape her," urged Rishi Sunak, Truss's successor as prime minister and leader of the Conservative Party, to deselect Truss as a candidate.